Peoria resident officer speaks on city’s violence

 Ernestine Sims has lived in her neighborhood on Evans street for 17 years.
 She lives around the corner from another resident officer on Northeast Madison Street.

-But while feeling better with an officer in the area, Sims stills questions why violence seems to be an everyday occurrence.
+But while feeling better with an officer in the area, Sims still questions why violence seems to be an everyday occurrence.

 “I just don’t understand how are all these killings going on when the officers are right here,” Sims said.

-Smith said cram is inevitable, but he does believe the resident officer program works and he said combating crime has to be a team effort.
+Smith said crime is inevitable, but he does believe the resident officer program works, and he said combating crime has to be a team effort.